-The Chatham-Kent Police Service responded to 150 calls for service in the last 24 hours.
-Three people were arrested.
+The Chatham-Kent Police Service responded to 191 calls for service in the last 24 hours.
+Ten people were arrested.
 Eight people were arrested on outstanding warrants.

 Chatham-Kent Police Service